ssbc/rooms2/docs/Alias/Web endpoint.md

 ### Specification

+This specification does not apply if the [privacy mode](../Setup/Privacy%20modes.md) is *Restricted*.

 If the alias `alice` is registered at the room `scuttlebutt.eu` for a certain `feedId`, then the room's HTTP endpoint `https://scuttlebutt.eu/alice` will respond with a web site which:

 - Displays the alias `alice`